Banner_Summer_School_6.png

 gencer.png

-Title: Human and Organizational Risk Modelling in Cybersecurity
+Title: Human and Organizational Risk Modelling in Cybersecurity - SLIDES

 Abstract: Micro, small and medium-sized enterprises (SMEs) constitute 99% of companies in the EU.
 The most challenging tasks for cybersecurity risk management in SMEs include determining the initial actions to improve their security posture and addressing the human element, specifically errors made by employees.
 According to the World Economic Forum, 95% of all cybersecurity issues can be traced to human error.
 This talk will first present a study on the cybersecurity awareness and capacities of SMEs.
 Then, it will introduce the Human and Organizational Risk Modelling Toolbox, which aims to assist understanding and communication of cybersecurity incidents through simple visualizations.
 These visualizations help illustrate how daily activities may result in unwanted incidents and aid in communicating cybersecurity incidents across a broad user group.